Device-independent quantum key distribution with single-photon sources: Performance of the SH and CH schemes

 Most importantly, employing the CH scheme for DIQKD, our work predicts that positive key rates can be generated independently of the separation between Alice and Bob, as long as the effective local efficiency, $\etal$, for each of the user labs is higher than $94.3\%$.
 Assuming $\etal$ to be the product of the efficiencies of:~photon extraction from each single-photon source employed ($\eta_\t{ls}$), transmission between the sources and detectors involved ($\eta_\t{lt}$), and detection ($\eta_\t{ld}$);~fully secure DIQKD is possible as long as $\etal=\eta_\t{ls}\eta_\t{lt}\eta_\t{ld}\ge0.943$ can be attained by each user.

 Taking, for instance, $\etal=95\%$ (see also \figref{fig.secretrate}), the secret key can be securely distributed over large distances while completely avoiding the transmission losses.
-In particular, assuming in \figref{fig.secretrate} realistic ${\etat} = \e^{-L/L_{\t{att}}}$ with $L_{\t{att}}= 22\,\t{km}$~\cite{gisin2010}, and each of the sources to be producing photons at $100$~MHz rate with $p=10^{-4}$~\cite{ding2016}, a key rate of $1\,\t{bit/s}$ can be attained over approximately $50\,\t{km}$.
+In particular, assuming in \figref{fig.secretrate} for the CH scheme:~realistic ${\etat} = \e^{-L/L_{\t{att}}}$ with $L_{\t{att}}= 22\,\t{km}$~\cite{gisin2010}, the lab beam-splitters to exhibit transmission $T\approx10^{-3}$, and each of the sources employed to be producing photons at $100$~MHz rate with $p=10^{-4}$~\cite{ding2016};~a key rate of $1\,\t{bit/s}$ can be attained over approximately $50\,\t{km}$.
+In \figref{fig.secretrate}, we consider also the SH scheme, for which we then assume the SPDC source to produce entangled photons also at $100$~MHz rate with $\bar{p}\approx10^{-4}$---both theoretically within current technological reach~\cite{zhang2007,giustina2015,lynden2015}---but also ensure $T\approx1-10^{-3}$ to make the comparison fair.

+However, let us note that the corresponding values of key-rates are primarily dictated by the factor $K\propto\nu_\t{rep}\,P(c\!=\!\herald)$ appearing in \eqnref{keyDIQKD} with the successful-heralding probability effectively equal to $T^2$ and $\bar{p}\,(1-T)$ at $L=0$ for the CH and the SH scheme, respectively.
+In particular, as for the single-photon sources we take $p>0$ to account solely for multi-photon events, its impact on the key rates is negligible.
+Although in our analysis we were motivated to use the least number of single-photon sources, under such an assumption the limiting dependence of key rates on how well $T\approx0$ (or $T\approx1$) could, in principle, be avoided by creating more photons and performing within each lab extra (local) pre-heralding~\cite{Jacobs2002,Kok2002}, which must importantly assure a polarisation-entangled photon pair to be distributed.
+When employing multiple SPDC sources such an approach may seem to be even less efficient~\cite{sliwa_conditional_2003,barz_heralded_2010,wagenknecht_experimental_2010}, however, rapid development of solid-state emitters capable of producing on-demand entangled photons could provide a breakthrough~\cite{salter_entangled-light-emitting_2010,stevenson_indistinguishable_2012,trotta_highly_2014}.